ClickHouse/clickhouse-docs/docs/en/guides/developer/debugging-memory-issues.md

 # Debugging memory issues

-When encountering memory issues, it is helpful to know what queries and resources are consuming a significant amount of memory.
-Below are queries that can help find which queries, databases, and tables can be optimized:
+When encountering memory issues or you suspect there may be a memory leak, it is helpful to know what queries and resources are consuming a significant amount of memory.
+Below are queries that can help debug and find which queries, databases, and tables can be optimized:

 **List currently running processes by peak memory usage**